navneet9816kaur-png/demoRepo124/README.md

 # demoRepo124
-this is demo for git and git hub
+this is demo for git and git hub.